-I had an oversupply with all 3 of my kids.
+I have had an oversupply with all three of my kids.
 The first time around as a new mom, I had no idea it was not normal to produce as much as I was.
 Not only that, but my son had latch issues so I exclusively pumped anyways.
-I simply froze the extra milk and stored it with the intention of weaning early and using up my stash to supplement.
+I simply froze the extra milk and stored it in my deep freezer with the intention of weaning early and using up my stash to supplement.

 Now onto the downsides of having an oversupply…

 1. I’ve had mastitis multiple times.
-Once I had it so bad I needed IV treatment in the hospital for 3 days.
+Once I had it so bad I needed IV treatment in the hospital for three days straight – less than 1 week postpartum.
+Another time I had it chronically for six weeks.
 I simply could not keep up with the demand and empty fast enough.
 That blows!

-2. I get clogged ducts, hard lumps, pain and leaking quite often.
+2. I get clogged ducts, hard lumps, pain and leak quite often.

-3. I have to pump every 3 hours no matter where I am.
-I pump in the car, I pump at Disneyland, I will even pump at a party.
+3. I have to pump every three hours no matter where I am.
+I pump in the car, I pump everywhere!

 4. I do not sleep much.
-5 hours to be exact.
+Five hours to be exact.
 That is the longest I can go at night without being woken up in pain.
 This is no fun when the baby sleeps much longer than that!
 I have an alarm to get up in the middle of the night to pump EVERY SINGLE NIGHT!
-Even if I go to bed late, you bet I am up to pump around 2:30-3am ish.
+Even if I go to bed late, you bet I am up to pump around 2:30-3am ish to pump.